 Summer Term: building on presentations from experts in Extension Studies earlier in the year, students will complete research, undertake super-curricular activities and start drafting their Personal Statements.
 Explanation of Predicted Grades delivered in assembly.
+They also have a talk on Student Finance.

-Before the summer holidays 2023: first draft of Personal Statement handed in and registration for UCAS September-October 2023:
+Before the summer holidays 2025: first draft of Personal Statement handed in and registration for UCAS September-October 2025:

-- Confirmation of final predicted grades in each subject - · Registration for Admissions Tests if needed
+- Confirmation of final predicted grades in each subject - Registration for Admissions Tests if needed

-September to December 2023: one to one support at school for the re-drafting and refining of Personal Statements; Admissions Tests if needed; interview workshops
+September to December 2025: one to one support at school for the re-drafting and refining of Personal Statements; Admissions Tests if needed; interview workshops

-15th October 2023: UCAS deadline for Oxbridge, Vet, Medicine and Dentistry courses as well as some Music Conservatoire courses
+15th October 2025: UCAS deadline for Oxbridge, Vet, Medicine and Dentistry courses as well as some Music Conservatoire courses

-Mid December 2023: internal school deadline for the sending off UCAS applications
+Mid December 2025: internal school deadline for the sending off UCAS applications

-25th January 2024: Official UCAS deadline for most courses
+14th January 2026: Official UCAS deadline for most courses

-February 2024: Applying for Student Finance presentation in assembly
+February 2026: Applying for Student Finance presentation in assembly

-From sending off the application to April 2024: Students receive offers and rejections through UCAS Track.
+From sending off the application to May 2026: Students receive offers and rejections through UCAS Track.
 Students may be invited to interview - assembly and one-to-one school support is available

-By the beginning of May 2024: Students needs to decide on their Firm and Insurance Offers and input their decision onto UCAS Track; students may also start applying for accommodation
+By the beginning of June 2026: Students need to decide on their Firm and Insurance Offers and input their decision onto UCAS Track; students may also start applying for accommodation

-Mid May 2024: Deadline for Student Finance, if students want their fees/loans/grants for the start of their courses in the Autumn
+End of May 2026: Deadline for Student Finance, if students want their fees/loans/grants for the start of their courses in the Autumn

-August 2024: A level Results and confirmation of places through UCAS Hub Track account.
+August 2026: A level Results and confirmation of places through UCAS Hub Track account.
 UCAS Clearing (if a student does better than expected or misses the grades for their offers so does not hold a university place)